How to List on the MLS Without a Realtor

 Alternatives to listing on the MLS without a realtor

-Working with a low-commission realtor can score you lower listing fees (typically between 1-2%).
+Working with a low-commission realtor can score you lower listing fees (typically 1.5–2%).
 However, some low-commission realtors offer less support than other options, and many handle a heavy workload to offset the decreased earnings.

-An agent matching service like Clever Real Estate is an option for getting all the low-commission benefits without the potential drawbacks.
-Clever negotiates with reputable agents from top brokerages like Re/Max and Century21 to get you experienced agents at a lower cost.
+A company like Clever Real Estate is an option for getting all the low-commission benefits without the potential drawbacks.
+Clever negotiates with reputable agents from top brokerages like RE/MAX and Century 21 to get you experienced agents at a lower cost.
+Find the best 1.5% agents near you.

 Sell to a cash buyer or investor

 Selling directly to a cash buyer or real estate investor lets you close your home quickly without needing repairs, staging, or negotiations.
-But that speed and convenience comes with a few drawbacks:
+But the speed and convenience come with a few drawbacks:

 • You'll make less than fair market value when selling your home